jodersky/akka-serial/site/jekyll/documentation/index.md

   Explains how to get started and how to use all features.
 Definitive guide to using flow.

 - <i class="fa fa-book"></i> [Examples](https://github.com/jodersky/flow/tree/master/flow-samples)
-  See some very simple, working demo applications.
+  See some very simple, demo applications.

 - <i class="fa fa-code"></i> [API documentation]({{site.url}}/latest/api#com.github.jodersky.flow.Serial$)
   Browse flow's API.